 - Increase their house edge (which we’ll touch upon later on).

-If there are few bets or if the players are few, then the handle is a lot lower and the profit also turns out less.
-This is because the casino always wins in the long term, but short term deviations are still possible.
+This means that fewer players also means a lower handle and less profit.
 If few bets are made, either due to a limited time spent on gaming, or because of a low number of bets made within a certain period of time.
-Taking a look at the casino’s business model, the overall handle is derived through a combination of the average bet, time spent, and capacity utilisation.
-This explains why most casino games place a lot more importance on a player’s average bet and the hours he or she has spent playing, and less on the amount of money won or lost by that particular player.
-Online casinos that offer 500 online slots real money NZ will only be profitable if these pokies are in use.
-This is why capacity utilisation plays a major role.
+When we take a closer look at how the business model of a casino works we’ll see how the overall handle is derived from the average bet the time played and the used capacity.
+This also means that operators that offer 500 online slots real money NZ will only be profitable if these pokies are in use.
+This is why capacity utilisation is of such importance.
 The more pokies being used, the more money being gained by the casino.

 The average bet of most casino games tends to be rather stable as a lot of them require a minimum bet.
-A minimum amount is required in most games to make a wager and is typically higher for table games.
-This is why it’s not very common to find a blackjack game that has as low minimum bets as online pokies.
+The wager is typically higher for table games.
+This is why it’s not very common to find a roulette game that has as low minimum bets as most regular online pokies.
 This is due to a simple reason as the house is expected to get a certain revenue for each round of blackjack.
 By setting high limits, the casino attracts high rollers, which are wealthy customers, therefore boosting the average bet size.
 At the same time table games tend to have a relatively low house edge.

 House Edge explained

-This brings us to our next topic.
-In each wager made, the casino has a statistical advantage over the player which is called the house edge.
+This brings us to our next topic; that of house edge.
 Some might argue that having a house edge over the visitor isn’t fair, but let’s not forget that it’s thanks to the house that players can get together and have a fun time at the venue.
 This makes it rather logical that the house has an advantage over its visitors as they wouldn’t have the chance to bet if it weren’t for the casino.
-The theoretical advantage that the house holds in any game of chance is what makes the casino game a gamble.
-The outcome is unknown and either party has a chance of winning at any time, but over a larger number of wagers the house’s average changes are expected to increase while the player’s chances will decrease.
+Short term deviations of the house edge is what makes gambling gambling as it is still possible for the player to make a win and the casino to make a loss.
+Over a larger number of wagers the house’s average changes are expected to increase while the player’s chances will decrease.

 Return to Player (RTP)